tidyverse/tidyups/001-tidyup-process.md

 2.  **Write up**.
 Create an `.Rmd` (using sections defined below) and submit PR to <http://github.com/tidyverse/tidyups>.
-Once you’re happy with the write up, and one other person has reviewed it, proceed to the next step.
+Once you’re happy with the write up, and your co-champion has has reviewed it, proceed to the next step.

 3.  **Discuss**.
 Book a discussion in the tidyverse weekly meeting.
-    Assume that everyone will at least skim the tidyup beforehand, but prepare to review the proposal with a focus on any controversial components.
+    Assume that everyone will at least skim the tidyup beforehand, but prepare to review the proposal with a focus on any parts that need extra discussion.
 Soon after the meeting, review the meeting notes and update the tidyup with needed changes and clarifications.
-If major changes have been made, add the previous approach to the “alternatives” section.
 If the proposal needs more discussion, repeat this step.

     (Depending on the complexity of implementation, the next two steps can be completed in either order)